BenjiKazui/solar_energy_forecast/README.md

 ⚙️ **Workflow**
 Data ingestion and preprocessing

-Feature engineering (radiation, temperature, wind speed, time-based, sun position, lag and rolling mean)
+Feature engineering (radiation, temperature, wind speed, time-based, sun position, installed pv capacity, lag and rolling mean)

-Hyperparameter tuning via cross-validation
+Hyperparameter optimization via cross-validation

 Prediction and evaluation using unseen test data

+🛠️ **How to set this up**
+Download the project
+Create a new virtual environment for the project
+Install the requirements from requirements.txt with pip like this "pip install -r requirements.txt"
+In order to run the module src.run_pipeline as a script either navigate to the src folder, open a terminal and type "python -m src.run_pipeline" or type the same command within an IDE where you navigated to the project

 🚧 **Limitations**
 Weather input limited to Freiburg — not representative of all local variations across the state